 What Are the Symptoms of Papulopustular Rosacea?

 The symptoms of papulopustular rosacea are quite similar to what you’d think of as standard rosacea symptoms.
-Fun fact: when most people think of rosacea, they picture what’s called erythematotelangiectatic rosacea, or ETR.
+When most people think of rosacea, they picture what’s called erythematotelangiectatic rosacea, or ETR.

-Papulopustular rosacea can cause the same symptoms, like flushed skin, red bumps, a burning or stinging sensation, and visible blood vessels — but also includes the key pus-filled bumps.
+Papulopustular rosacea can cause the same symptoms, like flushed skin, a burning or stinging sensation, and visible blood vessels — but also includes the key pus-filled bumps.

 These symptoms typically appear on the forehead, cheeks, chin, and nose.